-One of the main reasons clients choose a lifetime mortgage is needing funds to clear outstanding debts, including unpaid mortgages, credit cards or bank loans.
+One of the reasons clients choose a lifetime mortgage is needing funds to clear outstanding debts, including mortgages, credit cards or bank loans.
 Although using a lifetime mortgage to repay existing debts may cost more in the long-term, it could give clients peace of mind knowing that these debts have been repaid, and allow them to enjoy their later life with less financial stress.

 Only taking money (and start paying interest) as and when needed

 Available across the lifetime mortgage product range, the drawdown facility enables clients to take an initial lump sum and draw down more, pre-agreed sums later when needed.
 This means interest only starts accruing as funds are released.

 Paying up to 10% advance each year without incurring any Early Repayment Charges (ERC)

 If clients don’t choose to service monthly interest, they’re able to pay up to 10% of each advance in each 12-month period without incurring any Early Repayment Charges (ERC).

 Cashbacks mean clients can borrow less and still get the funds they need.
 A smaller LTV can result in a lower interest rate.
 Learn more here.